lddubeau/wed/packages/core/doc/usage.rst

   npm run build

-It will create a tree of files that could be served by a web server.
-The files will be in ``build/standalone/``.
-As the name "standalone" implies, this build includes **everything** needed to run wed on your own server, except the configuration for RequireJS.

-Gulp will additionally create an optimized version of wed in ``build/packed/``.
+It will create an optimized version of wed in ``build/packed/``.
 This is a version that has been optimized using Webpack.
-This optimization exists for illustration purposes, for testing wed, and as a possible candidate for deploying wed.
 See the :ref:`tech_notes_deployment_considerations` section in :doc:`tech_notes` to determine whether this is the optimization you want to use to deploy wed.